scalar-labs/kelpie/README.md

 ```

 ## Processor
-`Processor` executes the main process.
-For example, `Processor` makes and sends requests to the server.
+`Processor` executes actual tests.
+For example, if it is benchmarking a database server, `Processor` makes a query, send it to the server, get the response back from the server, and continue them until it finishes.

-Like `Preprocessor`, you have to implement the constructor and `execute()`. `execute()` might be executed concurrently on multiple threads.
-That's why you need to make `execute()` thread-safe.
-If you don't want to do `execute()` concurrently, you have to set `concurrency = 1` in the config file.
+Like `Preprocessor`, you need to implement the constructor and `execute()`. `execute()` can be executed concurrently with multiple threads if `concurrency` is set to more than 1 in the configuration file.
+Note that you need to make `execute()` thread-safe in that case.

-The following class is a sample of `Processor`.
-It gets a number of `num` from `config`, counts the number and waits for a second.
-If you set `concurrency` more than 1, these counting messages are output by each thread.
+The following class is an example of `Processor`, which prints out a message for the specified number of times by `num`.

 ```java
 package print;